 The purpose of this statement is to provide additional transparency around policy motivated 'expenditures' made through the tax system.
 Tax expenditures take the form of an exemption, allowance, preferential tax rate, deferral or offset that reduce a tax obligation to achieve a specific policy objective.

 The purpose of this statement is to provide additional transparency around policy-motivated ‘expenditures' made through the tax system.
 Tax expenditures take the form of an exemption, allowance, preferential tax rate, deferral or offset that reduce a tax obligation to achieve a specific policy objective.

 This voluntary disclosure improves our transparency arrangements by bringing New Zealand's financial reporting closer to OECD best practice standards.
 This statement is not intended to be a statement of policy effectiveness or desirability.

 Changes from Previous Statements

-The 2015 Tax Expenditure Statement is very similar to last year's statement.
+The 2016 Tax Expenditure Statement is very similar to last year's statement.
 In this year's statement there is the addition of several income tax expenditures, and removal of one credit, that are detailed in table 5.
 For quantified expenditures, a greater number of previous years are reported in table 2, and a brief explanation of how they are calculated is provided in the Quantification Methods section on page 14.

 |Direct spending||Traditional spending made as a direct transfer between the Crown and different entities or individuals.||Disclosed in the Crown Financial Statements and annual Budget.|